ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 {NOTE: }

-To patch time-series data to a document, use `session.Advanced.Defer`.
+* To patch time-series data to a document, use `session.Advanced.Defer`.

-* This is the same [Defer](../../../../client-api/operations/patching/single-document#non-typed-session-api)
+   * You can pass `Defer` a script to Append, Get, and Remove time-series entries.
-  method we ordinarily use for patching, with additional Java Script API for the patching of time-series data.
+   * You can handle a single document at a time.

 * [Patching Time-Series Data Using `session.Advanced.Defer`](../../../../document-extensions/timeseries/client-api/session-methods/patch-ts-data#patching-time-series-data-using-session.advanced.defer)
    * [Syntax](../../../../document-extensions/timeseries/client-api/session-methods/patch-ts-data#syntax)